How to Get In

 - Overall GPA of 2.5 on 4.0 scale

 - Resident of Wisconsin, upper peninsula of Michigan, and/or contiguous counties in Illinois, Iowa or Minnesota

 - Meets university transfer admission requirements at UW–Madison.
 Factors considered in admission decisions include:

 Cumulative grade point average (GPA): While the average GPA of admitted transfers is a 3.4, UW–Madison will consider prospective BSN@Home you if you have a cumulative GPA of at least 2.5 with steady grade trends and patterns.
 GPA calculations will include all grades received for repeated courses; the initial grade, as well as grades received in second and subsequent attempts will be included in the GPA calculation.

 College-Level Course Preparation: You must have completed at least 24 transferable (college-level) non-nursing credits in addition to the nursing classes you completed in your ADN or Nursing Diploma program.

 High School Record: Regardless of the number of college credits earned, your high school transcript is required and must show proof of graduation.

 Required Courses: You must have completed one year each of high school algebra, plane geometry, and college-preparatory math, and two high school years or two college semesters of a single foreign language.
+Math courses may also be completed at the college level.
 Requirements may vary if you graduated high school 1991 or prior.
 Contact the Office of Admissions and Recruitment with specific questions about your academic background.